 As explained above in relation to the advisable strategy to prevent interim coercive measures, it is generally advisable to adopt appropriate and effective reaction measures as soon as the investigation is known about, and ensure they are entirely executed before the deadline provided for by the law in order to benefit from leniency (ie, the declaration of opening of the trial of first instance).

-Under certain conditions, plea bargaining with prosecuting authorities is recognised by Italian law, with respect to both individuals and companies.
+Under certain conditions, plea bargaining with prosecuting authorities is recognised by Italian law, both for individuals and companies.

-As far as individuals are concerned, the plea bargaining must be approved by the competent judge and the punishment agreed with the prosecution’s office cannot be more than five years’ imprisonment, and it is considered equivalent to a conviction sentence by an express law provision (article 444 ICCP).
-The adoption of the plea bargaining entitles the offender to a reduction of the punishment by up to one-third.
+As far as individuals are concerned, the plea bargain must be approved by the competent judge.
+The punishment agreed with the prosecution’s office cannot be more than five years’ imprisonment, and it is considered equivalent to a conviction sentence by an express law provision (article 444, ICCP).
+The adoption of plea bargaining entitles the offender to a reduction of the punishment by up to one-third.

-With respect to companies, a similar mechanism of plea bargaining is available in relation to less serious offences, and to predicate criminal offences for which the managers or employees under investigation would be entitled to plea bargaining (article 63 Law 231).
-In the context of companies, the reduction of the sanctions by up to one-third owing to the plea bargaining also applies, and the reduction operates on the amount of the fine, and on the length of the relevant measure of disqualification.
+In respect of companies, a similar mechanism of plea bargaining is available in relation to less serious offences and to predicate criminal offences for which the managers or employees under investigation are entitled to plea bargaining (article 63, Law 231).
+In the context of companies, the reduction of the sanctions by up to one-third owing to plea bargaining also applies, and the reduction operates on the amount of the fine and on the length of the relevant measure of disqualification.

-Even if the plea bargaining is considered equivalent to a conviction sentence by an express law provision, an admission of wrongdoing is not required.
-In particular, according to the case law, a plea bargaining cannot be considered an admission of wrongdoing, but rather as an incomplete assessment of liability, deriving from the decision of the defendant to renounce to challenge the charges.
+Even if the plea bargain is considered equivalent to a conviction sentence by an express law provision, an admission of wrongdoing is not required.
+In particular, according to case law, a plea bargain cannot be considered an admission of wrongdoing, but rather as an incomplete assessment of liability, deriving from the decision of the defendant to renounce to challenge the charges.

-A conviction of the company for offences under Law 231, and under certain conditions a plea bargaining, may remove the ability of the company to take part in public tenders.
+A conviction of the company for offences under Law 231– and, under certain conditions, a plea bargain – may remove the ability of the company to take part in public tenders.

 Jurisdiction of Italian courts, and liability under Law 231 of foreign companies and parent companies

-The main governing principle of the jurisdiction of Italian courts, with respect to both individuals and companies, is territoriality, according to which Italian courts have jurisdiction on all offences considered committed within the Italian territory.
-This principle suffers derogation in favour of the ‘extraterritorial’ jurisdiction only to a very limited extent, and under stringent requirements.
+The main governing principle of the jurisdiction of Italian courts, in respect of both individuals and companies, is territoriality, according to which Italian courts have jurisdiction on all offences considered to be or have been committed within Italian territory.
+This principle suffers derogation in favour of ‘extraterritorial’ jurisdiction only to a very limited extent and under stringent requirements.

-The principle of territoriality, however, is interpreted in a broad sense and with a wide reach, because it is sufficient that a portion of the prohibited conduct took place in Italy for it to be under Italian jurisdiction.
-Therefore, foreign companies that have their registered seat and main place of business abroad can be subject to Law 231 and prosecuted in Italy if at least a portion of the criminal offence committed by their managers or employees took place in Italy, and, in addition, where all the other requirements for the company’s liability are fulfilled.
+The principle of territoriality, however, is interpreted in a broad sense and with a wide reach because it is sufficient that a portion of the prohibited conduct took place in Italy for it to be under Italian jurisdiction; therefore, foreign companies that have their registered seat and main place of business abroad can be subject to Law 231 and be prosecuted in Italy if at least a portion of the criminal offence committed by their managers or employees took place in Italy and, in addition, where all the other requirements for the company’s liability are fulfilled.

-According to the prevailing case law, the answer is negative: a holding or parent company can certainly be responsible under Law 231, but it is necessary to satisfy the specific law requirements previously explained.
-In particular, it is necessary that: (i) a manager or employee of the parent company is involved in the commission of the predicate criminal offence; and (ii) such predicate criminal offence is committed in the specific interest or for the specific benefit of the parent company.
-In other words, it is not admissible to infer an interest or benefit for the parent company only on the basis of the group relation, because this conflicts with the fundamental principle of personality of criminal liability (Court of Cassation, Section IV, 18 January 2011, No. 24583; Court of Cassation, Section II, 27 September 2016, No. 52316; in a contrary and broader sense, however, Court of Cassation, Section III, 11 January 2018, No. 28725).
+According to the prevailing case law, the answer is negative: a holding or parent company can be responsible under Law 231, but only if the specific law requirements previously explained are satisfied.
+In particular: a manager or employee of the parent company must be involved in the commission of the predicate criminal offence; and the predicate criminal offence must have been committed in the specific interest or for the specific benefit of the parent company.
+In other words, it is not admissible to infer an interest or benefit for the parent company only on the basis of the group relation because this conflicts with the fundamental principle of personality of criminal liability (Court of Cassation, Section IV, 18 January 2011, No. 24583; Court of Cassation, Section II, 27 September 2016, No. 52316; and in a contrary and broader sense, Court of Cassation, Section III, 11 January 2018, No. 28725).